Xtendera/Xtendera/README.md

 ### Howdy!

-Hi, I am a 14 yr old cybersecurity and programming enthusiast.
-I am proudly interned at $`CS^2`$ making CS education better!
+Hi, I am a 15 yr old cybersecurity and programming enthusiast.
+I am proudly interned at AYODE making CS education better!
 I also work for Deepshift Labs sometimes.
 I work as an open-source developer by myself.
 I believe that students should have more freedom and should not be restricted as much as they are now.

 ![Fedora](https://img.shields.io/badge/Fedora-294172?style=for-the-badge&logo=fedora&logoColor=white)
 ![Red Hat](https://img.shields.io/badge/Red%20Hat-EE0000?style=for-the-badge&logo=redhat&logoColor=white)